bookish1303/special-fiesta/eoytvshows2024.md

 A brilliant doctor with something off joins a hospital and saves lives in weird ways.
 The cases are somewhat interesting but these types of procedurals always take a backseat to the soap opera of doctors' personal lives.
 It means something to have Zachary Quinto play a gay doctor and have a relationship with another man that doesn't call attention to the non-heteronormative nature of that relationship, and to have it play subtly in the background of multiple episodes.

 ### The Day of the Jackal (Peacock)
-Anything with Eddie Redmayne is a joy to watch, primarily because the man's default state seems to be visibly suffering in silence.
-While the show makes me question whether The Jackal knows what he's doing at all, where the show demonstrates its chic and smooth operations, it is truly a pleasure to watch.
+Anything with Eddie Redmayne is a joy to watch, primarily because the man's default state seems to be visibly in pain.
+While the show makes me question whether the Jackal knows what he's doing at all, where the show demonstrates its smooth operations, it is truly a pleasure to watch.

-### Doctor Odyssey (NBC)
-### Delicious in Dungeon (Netflix)
 ### Elsbeth (Paramount+)
+The character has been softened to be able to function as a lead rather than a quirky recurring but Carrie Preston is in fine form here, sustaining both The Good Wife and its "high value viewer" appeal and the quirky fish-out-of-water detective that sustained USA for so long and had a recent resurgence.
+Like a higher budget Monk, as Elsbeth subtly (but genially) takes the piss of NYC society.
+Still love this.

 ### English Teacher (FX)
 ### Fallout (Amazon Prime)
 ### High Potential (CBS)